The Power of Negative Thinking: How It Drains and Devastates You

 As the philosopher Erasmus once said, “The most disadvantageous peace is better than the most just war.”
 In investing, it’s better to remain calm and rational, even in adversity, than to let emotions dictate your actions.

-In “The Republic” Plato argued that “The beginning is the most important part of the work.”
+In “The Republic” Plato argued, “The beginning is the most important part of the work.”
 This highlights the importance of taking the time to understand the root of the problem and developing a long-term strategy rather than seeking temporary patches.

 Machiavelli noted in “The Prince” that “Men are so simple and so much inclined to obey immediate needs that a deceiver will never lack victims for his deceptions.”
 This underscores the dangers of following the crowd and the importance of independent thinking.

 Warren Buffett’s business partner, Charlie Munger, once said, “The best way to get what you want is to deserve what you want.”
-In investing, this means putting in the work to understand the market, develop a solid strategy, and stick to it, even in the face of adversity.
+Investing means putting in the work to understand the market, develop a solid strategy, and stick to it, even in the face of adversity.

 Finally, the legendary investor Jesse Livermore noted, “The big money is not in the buying and selling but in the waiting.”
 This emphasizes the importance of patience and discipline in investing and the value of a long-term perspective.